Category: Conversations

 The Non-linear Nature of Healing

-Two years in, I wish I could tell you that building these routines was a steady progression from chaos to order, from broken to whole.
-But grief doesn't work that way, and neither does healing.
-There are days now when I feel almost like my old self: efficient, organised, emotionally steady.
-Then something small: a song, a photograph, an innocent comment from one of the kids: can knock me sideways for hours or days.
+Two years on, I wish I could tell you that building these routines was a steady progression from chaos to order, from broken to whole.
+But grief doesn’t work that way, and neither does healing.
+There were days when I felt almost like my old self: efficient, organised, emotionally steady.
+Then something small: a song, a photograph, an innocent comment from one of the kids: knocked me sideways for hours or days.
+And even now, seven years on, there are still reminders that stop me in my tracks and transport me back to those days.

-The difference now is that our routines can flex with these fluctuations.
-We have systems that work when I'm operating at 90% capacity and different systems for when I'm barely managing 30%.
-The kids know that sometimes Mum needs extra quiet time to process feelings, and they have activities and snacks that don't require my constant supervision.
-I know that some work days will be incredibly productive and others will consist mainly of moving emails from my inbox to a "deal with this tomorrow" folder.
+The difference was that our routines could flex with these fluctuations.
+We had systems that work when I was operating at 90% capacity and different systems for when I was barely managing 30%.
+The kids knew that sometimes Mum needed extra quiet time to process feelings, and they had activities and snacks that didn’t require my constant supervision.
+I knew that some work days would be incredibly productive and others would consist mainly of moving emails from my inbox to a “deal with this tomorrow” folder.

 image_4

-This flexibility extends to how we define family time and work time too.
-Sometimes family time looks like all of us in the living room, each doing our own thing but together.
-Sometimes work time happens at the kitchen table while the kids do homework beside me.
-The boundaries are softer now, more permeable, and somehow that works better for all of us than the rigid compartments I used to maintain.
+This flexibility extended to how we defined family time and work time too.
+Sometimes family time looked like all of us in the living room, each doing our own thing but together.
+Sometimes work time happened at the dining table while the kids did homework beside me.
+The boundaries were softer, more permeable, and somehow that worked better for all of us than the rigid compartments I used to maintain.

 What I Wish I’d Known Then

-If I could go back to that version of myself standing in the kitchen seven months ago, overwhelmed and exhausted and wondering how she was going to make it through another day, I would tell her this: Start smaller than you think you need to.
+If I could go back to that version of myself standing in the kitchen, overwhelmed and exhausted and wondering how she was going to make it through another day, I would tell her this: Start smaller than you think you need to.
 Be kinder to yourself than feels reasonable.
 Ask for help earlier and more often than your pride wants to allow.

 Most importantly, I would tell her that there’s no timeline for this process.
 Some days will feel like progress, others like setbacks, and both are part of the same journey.
 The goal isn’t to get back to who she was before: that person lived in a different world.
 The goal is to become someone who can thrive in this new reality, carrying both the weight of loss and the possibility of joy.